shadowaxe99/AI-Mouse/AI_Mouse_Controller/README.md

 # AI Mouse Controller

 The AI Mouse Controller is a Python-based application that allows you to control your mouse using voice commands.
-With this application, you can perform various mouse actions such as moving the mouse, clicking, and more, simply by speaking voice commands.
+With this application, you can perform various mouse actions such as moving the mouse, clicking, scrolling, and more, simply by speaking voice commands.

 ## Installation